eamena-project/eamena-arches-dev/talks/2024-publication/README.md

 ### Day 3
 > hybrid, morning only

-* presentation of the results (published datasets)
+* presentation of the results (published datasets) and talks
-* talks:
-	- academic inequalities, digital gap, etc. (Pr.
-Rebekah Lee, *to confirmed*)
-	- publishing from the Global South (an academic researcher from Jordan, *to confirmed*)
-	- publishing platform (PCI Archaeology) (Dr. Alain Queffelec, *to confirmed*)
-	- data papers, the Sistan dataset example (Dr. Bijan and Dr. Thomas)